LiskArchive/lisk-legacy-docs/introduction.md

 Lisk Commander allows you to communicate with a remote or local node and carry out Lisk-related functionality.
 Going forward we’ll be adding more commands to provide a comprehensive suite for all your Lisk-related needs.

+## Contribute to the Codebase

+Everyone is invited to contribute to the Lisk Commander project.
+We welcome and appreciate all contributions.

+### Github
+All necessary information can be found on our [Lisk Commander Github](https://github.com/LiskHQ/lisk-commander).

+### Contribution Guidelines
+Please be sure to read and follow our [Contribution Guidelines](https://github.com/LiskHQ/lisk-commander/blob/development/docs/CONTRIBUTING.md).

+### Gitter
+If you have any further questions please join our [Gitter](https://gitter.im/LiskHQ/lisk).